 The health and safety risks of spraying epoxy are enormous and we never recommend it.
 Epoxy leaving a spray gun nozzle is reduced to a fine mist that is too easily inhaled.
 This can cause serious lung damage and other health problems.
 This mist can settle on your skin, causing sensitization and allergic reaction.
 It can settle on your eyes, injuring them.

 Spraying increases the amount of hazardous volatile components released compared to other application methods.
 Thinning the epoxy with solvents adds to health and safety risks.
 The health and flammability hazards are similar to any spray painting operation.
 If you must spray epoxy, control hazardous vapor and spray mist with isolation and enclosure such as a ventilated and filtered spray booth.
 Always use an air-supplied respirator and full-body protective clothing.

 Use these guidelines for disposing of unused resin and hardeners.

 - Minimize waste by saving unused resin and hardeners for future projects.
 Entropy Resins epoxy products have a 1 year long shelf life when stored in sealed containers.

 - Mix unwanted resin and hardener and allow it to cure and cool to a non-hazardous solid for disposal.

 - When disposing of empty resin and hardener containers, make every attempt to empty the container.
 No more than 3% by weight of the total capacity of the container should remain inside of it at the time of disposal.

 - Reclaim spilled or leaked epoxy that is uncontaminated.
 If it’s contaminated, it’s waste.
 If you’ve used solvent to clean up a spill, the contaminated epoxy-solvent mixture may be a regulated hazardous waste.

 Your health and safety are in your own hands.
-Staying informed about the products you use and following basic health and shop safety practices will protect your health and safety while using Entropy Resins epoxy products.
+Staying informed about the products you use and following epoxy resin safety precautions and shop safety practices will protect your health and safety while using Entropy Resins epoxy products.